EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==

-= 1.4.86 =
+= 1.4.87 =
 * Removed unnecessary checkout page reload.
 * Refactored plugin behaviour on the checkout steps
 * Support of WooCommerce Multilingual and Multicurrency plugin refactored
-* Fixe issue with 150€ threshold computation.
+* Fixed issue with 150€ threshold computation.
+* New feature implemented.
+Now it is possible to send orders to EAS solution directly from admin order page.
-* Some minor updates implemented
+* Some minor updates implemented.

 = 1.4.82 =
 * Fully refactored discount handling process.
 Strating from 1.4.82 EAS EU plugin supports multi coupons.